BrixSuficiencia/Name-Entry/README.md

 - **Form Submission**: Add first and last names through a clean, responsive form
 - **Real-time Updates**: Names are immediately displayed in the table after submission
+- **Duplicate Prevention**: Automatically checks for and prevents duplicate first and last name combinations
-- **Modern UI**: Built with React and Tailwind CSS for a beautiful, responsive design
+- **Modern UI**: Built with React and Tailwind CSS for a beautiful, centered design
 - **Database Storage**: PostgreSQL database with proper migrations and models
 - **API Backend**: RESTful API endpoints for creating and retrieving names
+- **Error Handling**: User-friendly error notifications with auto-dismiss functionality

 ## Tech Stack